NEWCKEditor AI on your premises: Hook your LLM and register MCP tools. Webinar coming soon!

 • List – The list feature implements the indentation (nesting) of lists.

-This means that if you want to allow indenting lists only, you can do that by loading only the Indent and List plugins.
-If you want the full behavior, you need to load all 3 plugins (Indent, IndentBlock, and List).
+This means that if you want to allow indenting lists only, you can do that by loading the Indent and List plugins only.
+If you want the full behavior – nesting list items, block indentation of paragraphs and headings, and visual block indentation of lists – you need to load all three plugins: Indent, IndentBlock, and List.

 Here are some CKEditor 5 features that may help structure your content better: